Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2002-03-01-learning-jquery.md

 # Learning jQuery

 Previously, we looked at the basics of accessing items through the DOM.
 What other functions are available to us?
-We looked at toggle?
-What other methods are there?
+We looked at toggle.
+Below are even more methods.

 Methods: